ACK GOATScaler

 • Optimized resources and throughput for large-scale clusters: This version reduces the controller's memory footprint and improves concurrent scale-out throughput to better support large-scale clusters.

-• Enhanced handling of inventory and VSwitch IP addresses: The component now checks the inventory of each instance type independently per availability zone, preventing an entire type from being mistakenly marked as unavailable due to a stockout in a single zone.
-When a VSwitch runs out of available IP addresses, it enters a cooldown state faster to reduce invalid retries.
+• Enhanced handling of inventory and vSwitch IP addresses: The The add-on now checks the inventoryeach instance type independently per availability zone, preventing an entire type from being mistakenly marked as unavailable due to a stockout in a single zone.
+When a vSwitch runs out of available IP addresses, it enters a cooldown state faster to reduce invalid retries.

 • More detailed scale-out results: The scale-out API response now includes more detailed execution information for easier troubleshooting and verification.